MicrosoftDocs/azure-reference-other/studio-module-reference/execute-r-script.md

 This article describes how to use the **Execute R Script** module in Azure Machine Learning Studio (classic), to call and run R code in your experiments.

-By adding R code to this module, you can perform a variety of customized tasks that are not available in Studio.
+By adding R code to this module, you can perform a variety of customized tasks that are not available in Studio (classic).
 For example:
 - Create custom data transformations
 - Use your own metrics for evaluating predictions
 - Build models using algorithms that are not implemented as standalone modules in Studio